 In our first winter at The Old Rectory, we started planting an Orchard in our one acre field.
 Whilst not perhaps as well known as the West Country as an apple growing area, Norfolk and Suffolk have a long history of making cider or as it is called locally 'cyder', which is made using a mixture of cooking and eating apples.
 Our orchard consists of over 150 trees grown on MM106 rootstock which means that they will grow to approximately 12 feet high making them fairly easy to pick.
 The orchard consists of apple, pear and plum trees – all of the apple varieties originate from Victorian times or earlier and many are local varieties such as St Edmund’s Russet.
 Lord Stradbroke, Norfolk Beefing and Adams Pearmain.
 We are growing the trees without the use of chemicals.

 The Orchard now provides food and a home for wildlife as well as a source of fruit for our guests and us.
 2017 will hopefully see our first batch of Old Rectory Cyder.
-During July, there is usually a good show of Bee Orchids & Pyramidal Orchids
+During July, there is usually a good show of Bee Orchids & Pyramidal Orchids.

 Our Wildlife Pond

 In the Winter of 2009, we had a large wildlife pond dug – for once the fact that our soil is heavy clay played in to our hands as instead of the need for a pond liner, we were able to have it “puddled” - clay is the traditional and most eco friendly method of lining ponds.
 The clay was compacted on the inside of the empty pond to remove all the air spaces and to break down the structure.
 The pond is some 80 feet from side to side and has deep, shallow and boggy areas which we have planted so that it provides habitats, cover, food and perches for a wide range of creatures such as newts, dragonflies and house martins.